daniel-zeng/Tic-Tac-Toe/README.md

 python solve.py
 ```

-Tic Tac Toe engine was built through a minimax tree search on possible Tic Tac Toe game states and dynamic programming was used to speed up calculations.
+Tic-Tac-Toe engine was built through a minimax tree search on possible Tic-Tac-Toe game states and dynamic programming was used to speed up calculations.